Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Methods

-\section{Scaled partition function}
+\subsection{Scaled partition function}

 Fermionic models with $N$ sites and $N_e$ electrons have a large but finite number of states $W(N,N_e)$.
-In contrast to spin chains with $(2S + 1)^N$ states, however, the basis size is not exponential.
-The high $T$ limit of the entropy density, or entropy per site, is $N^{-1}\ln{W(N,N_e)}$ and all states are equally probable.
-We introduce a scale factor $\lambda(N,n)$ that returns for finite $N$ the thermodynamic limit at $n = N_e/N$.
+Since the Boltzmann factors are unity in the high $T$ limit, the entropy density or entropy per site is $N^{-1}\ln{W(N,N_e)}$ and must be a continuous function of $n = N_e/N \le 2$ in the thermodynamic limit.
+Fermionic systems differ in this respect from spin-S systems with $W(N,S) = (2S + 1)^N$ and $N^{-1}\ln{W(N,S)}$ = (2S + 1) for any integer $N$.
+To obtain the proper high $T$ limit, we introduce below a scale factor $\lambda(N,n)$ that returns for finite $N$ the thermodynamic limit at $n = N_e/N$.

 Distributions of $N_e$ fermions on $N$ sites lead to $q \leq N_e/2$ doubly occupied sites with $n_r = 2$, $N_e - 2q$ singly occupied sites with $n_r = 1$ and spin $\alpha$ or $\beta$, and $N - N_e + q$ unoccupied sites with $n_r = 0$.
 The dimension of the many fermion basis is